General Licensing FAQs

 Will I be notified before my account is shut off if I am in excess of my device limits?

-Yes, administrators listed on accounts that have more devices than cloud licenses will be sent notifications 30 days prior to account expiration outlining the steps for license purchase.
+Yes, administrators listed on accounts that have more devices than cloud licenses will be sent Alerts and notifications 30 days prior to account expiration outlining the steps for license purchase.